bridgecrew-perf7/wonderland2-deploy-github-action/README.md

 # wonderland2-deploy-github-action

-A GitHub action to deploy services to Wonderland2
+A GitHub action to deploy or delete services to Wonderland2

 ## How to use it